wp-plugins/book-previewer/readme.txt

 = 1.0.1 =

-Fixes a popup issue that causes unwanted scrolling on parent pages
+Fixes a popup issue that causes unwanted scrolling on parent pages and a lower margin issue with the embedded viewer.

 = 1.0 =